 - GWSPH has financial resources adequate to fulfill its stated mission and goals and to sustain all core functions.
 The GWSPH budget process includes input from department chairs and administrative department heads across the school and emphasizes links to the strategic plan to guide the allocation of resources.
-There is transparency to the broader school community with biannual financial updates to faculty and staff. - Despite the financial restrictions that GW has experienced from FY21 to the present, GWSPH has been able to maintain a strong cadre of faculty; enrollments and research have supported the ability to replace those faculty who retired or changed careers during this very uncertain time.
+There is transparency to the broader school community with biannual financial updates to faculty and staff. - Despite the financial restrictions that GW has experienced from FY '21 to the present, GWSPH has been able to maintain a strong cadre of faculty; enrollments and research have supported the ability to replace those faculty who retired or changed careers during this very uncertain time. - GWSPH has built a healthy level of reserves over time by consistently generating budget surpluses through responsible financial management. - GWSPH has a track record of bringing in significant external funding and alum donations, including major gifts from Atlantic Philanthropies, RCHN Community Health Foundation and private donors. - The mix of funders in GWSPH's research portfolio has trended toward those that have higher indirect cost rates, which has a positive impact on the school's revenue and our ability to support the research infrastructure.